“Uplink established, we’re good to go. Viv, can you hear us?”

 >>>>>>>>>

-“Alright, I think I've got this thing relatively stable…" Will mutters, mostly to themself as they finally get the tripod set to their specifications.
-At least, until the entire chamber begins to pitch forward.
+“Alright, I think I’ve got this thing relatively stable…” Will mutters, mostly to themself as they finally get the tripod set to their specifications.
+It’s perfect, right up until the entire chamber begins to pitch forward.
 With a sigh, they collapse it again, tucking it under their arm.

-“Incoming, Will!"
-Bern says as they briskly walk by, touching Will's shoulder to hurry them.
+“Incoming, Will!”
+Bern warns as they briskly walk by, touching Will’s shoulder to hurry them.
+Everyone’s so touchy with them today, the designated grounding effigy.
 Fluids surge past, about waist-high as they rush to keep up with whatever the new horizontal is.

 The posterior stomach wall bears down on the higher cluster of flares, extinguishing them on contact and scattering sparks as Micah dives to avoid collision.

 The opossum looks over their shoulder as Bern passes by, quickly finding a spring in their step unrelated to the pliant surface underfoot as their means of transportation comes skidding by.
-He ducks just in time for the tapered tail to swing overhead, and then abruptly, it stops for a moment, before rising into the air.
+They duck just in time for the tapered tail to swing overhead, and then abruptly, it stops for a moment.
+Thrusters engage, low sonic vibrations lifting it into the open air again to get cameras on the crew.

 "I am so sorry for all this," Vivien apologizes from the speakers.
 "I only have a moment, is there anything I can do for you?"